MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 After creating the DataFrames we used the .corr() method to evaluate the theorized interrelationships and plotted a heat map to visualize these results

 We also used a flexible method to plot our data.
-This will be the first example in our selction below.
+This will be an example in our selction below.

 * Python Code Examples

 ```

+def clean_data(df):
+"""Returns df with Columns ['SimFinId', 'Currency'] drop with .drop funtion
+      .dropped function grouped by ['Ticker','Fiscal Year']  as type int
+      Divides values to turn into percentages
+"""

+    df.drop(['SimFinId', 'Currency'], inplace= True, errors='ignore', axis=1)
+    df = df.groupby(['Ticker','Fiscal Year']).mean().dropna().astype(int)

+    return df /1000000000

 mask = us_balance_annual.index.get_level_values(level=1) > 2014 | (us_balance_annual.index.get_level_values(level=1) == 2018)
 us_balance_annual_ = us_balance_annual.loc[mask]